 The M describes the Mix design of concrete while the strength digits in N/mm2.
-Therefore concrete is known by its compressive strength.
+Therefore concrete is known for its compressive strength.

 There are different Grades of concrete such as M10 M15 M20 M25 M30 etc the usage of right concrete grades depends on advice given by the Structural engineer.

-If one is planning to build a house and needs to know the current house construction cost or estimate.
-One can use our “ Construction Cost Calculator ” tool which helps you calculate your house estimate.
+Suppose one is planning to build a house and know the current house construction cost or estimate.
+One can use our “ Construction Cost Calculator ” tool, which helps you calculate your house estimate.

-Higher types of grade concrete should be used in an environment with severe and extreme conditions, unlike the lower grades of concrete.
+Higher grade concrete types should be used in an environment with severe and extreme conditions, unlike the lower grades of concrete.